bruj0/ed-joystick-helper/README.md

 - Python 3.6+
 - Windows operating system
-- A joystick or controller
+- One or more joysticks or controllers
 - Elite Dangerous game (optional, but that's what it's designed for)

 ### Setup